Charyn

 The Moinak Hydro Power Plant lies on the river.
+The plant powers the city of Almaty to the south.

 Description

-The Sharyn river is full-flowing due to many tributaries that flow into it from the Northern slope of the Terskei and Kungei Alatau ranges.
-With its waters, it cuts a canyon through the Eastern parts of the Zhalanash depression and the Toraigyr mountains.
+The Sharyn river is full-flowing due to many tributaries that flow into it from the northern slope of the Terskei and Kungei Alatau ranges.
+With its waters, it cuts a canyon through the eastern parts of the Zhalanash depression and the Toraigyr mountains.

-In the Zhalanash valley, the canyon is called Aktogay, which means White stream in Kazakh, due to its trapezoidal shape.
+In the Zhalanash valley, the canyon is called Aktogay, which means white stream in Kazakh, due to its trapezoidal shape.